 When shopping, check the tag for which materials are used to make the piece.
 Avoid synthetic materials made of plastic, such as polyester, acrylic, lycra, spandex, and nylon.
 Such fabrics are made from fossil fuels and shed plastic microfibers when they’re washed.
-These microfibers from our laundry end up in the ocean and wreak havoc on marine life.
-When possible, opt for items made from natural fibers such as cotton, linen, hemp, or bamboo, which are biodegradable.
+These microfibers end up in the ocean and wreak havoc on marine life.
+When possible, opt for green fashion items made from natural fibers such as cotton, linen, hemp, or bamboo, which are biodegradable.

 Wash synthetic fabrics in a Guppyfriend

 To reduce plastic microfiber pollution, wash your synthetic fabrics less often, and when you do, use a Guppyfriend Washing Bag.
 The Guppyfriend blocks plastic microfibers from escaping into our water systems.
 You can buy one from Patagonia online or in stores.

 Go through your closet with a fashion consultant